derek-chui/Football-Analytics/README.md

   <summary>Right Wing Back Dilemma</summary>

   - **Summary**:

+  When Rob Edwards took charge there was a right back dilemma as mentioned by [@ConceptScouting](https://x.com/ConceptScouting/status/1991476736282775600).
+Interesting though that now he's actually decided to start Doherty ahead of both against Arsenal.

+  Both Ki Jana Hoever and Tchatchoua, for many fans, aren't great picks.
+It's almost like deciding who's less bad rather than who's better.

+  But initially I was inspired to look compare them to two players.
+Callum Brittain and Issa Kabore, both right wing backs that played under Rob Edwards.
+By doing so I was able to compare their attributes to see what type of wing backs Rob Edwards is familiar with.

   <p align="center">
     <img src="./case-studies/cs2/cs2-1.png" alt="cs2-1" width="75%" />
   </p>

+  Under Rob Edwards, both had high successful take on percentiles, above average progressive rates, as well as solid actions into the penalty area.

   <p align="center">
     <img src="./case-studies/cs2/cs2-2.png" alt="cs2-2" width="75%" />
   </p>

+  If we apply what we know to our current options, we're sort of able to see which player Rob Edwards might pick.

   <p align="center">
     <img src="./case-studies/cs2/cs2-3.png" alt="cs2-3" width="75%" />
   </p>

+  Can also see here how Tchatchoua has similar metrics / scheme compared to Brittain and Kabore.

   <p align="center">
     <img src="./case-studies/cs2/cs2-4.png" alt="cs2-4" width="75%" />
   </p>

+  For many, the eye test revealed that Hoever seems to be weaker than Tchatchoua defensively, but the stats themselves show otherwise.
+IMO it's a testament that numbers sometimes do lie and to not take data literally.

+  Tchatchoua seems to be better in the eye test compared to Hoever, but Hoever has better metrics in general.

   <p align="center">
     <img src="./case-studies/cs2/cs2-5.png" alt="cs2-5" width="75%" />
   </p>

+  Tchatchoua however isn't great at using the ball, with minimal progressive passes, something very important in Rob Edward's play style.

   <p align="center">
     <img src="./case-studies/cs2/cs2-6.png" alt="cs2-6" width="75%" />
   </p>

+  Not suprising to see what most of their touches are in the middle third.

   <p align="center">
     <img src="./case-studies/cs2/cs2-7.png" alt="cs2-7" width="75%" />